hakwerk/labca/README.md

 curl -sSL https://raw.githubusercontent.com/hakwerk/labca/master/install | bash
 ```

+The first-time install will take a while, depending on the power of your server and your internet speed.
+On my machine it takes about 12 minutes.
 It will install the latest versions of some packages, download the relevant programs and configure everything.
 If all goes well it should look like this:

 <img src="https://user-images.githubusercontent.com/44847421/48658718-dc557b00-ea46-11e8-8596-00709fad9197.jpg" width="300">